Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ---
 ## What are Breadcrumbs

-Breadcrumbs are a form of secondary navigation that helps users view and navigate efficiently through page hierarchies.
-The Breadcrumb link also allow users to backtrack through deep navigation as far as they need to.
+Breadcrumbs are a form of navigation that helps users view and backtrack efficiently through page hierarchies.

 <hr>

 ## Usage

-Breadcrumbs give users context so they don't feel lost, even when they are deep inside large, nested content.
+Breadcrumbs provide the user context of what page they came from when they are viewing nested content.

 ![Breadcrumb - Default](/images/breadcrumb-default.svg)